Even in defeat, the embers of Trumpism still burn in the Republican Party

 “Ronald Reagan was for freedom.
 Donald Trump was against the swamp,” Luntz said.
 “That’s why Reaganism lasted from 1976 through 2016, and that’s why I’m not convinced Trumpism will even survive until the next election.
 Things last longer if you’re for something than if you’re against something.”

-Still, Luntz said, Trump’s false narrative that the election was stolen from him because of imaginary fraud could help bind his supportersto him.
+Still, Luntz said, Trump’s false narrative that the election was stolen from him because of imaginary fraud could help bind his supporters to him.

 “As far as they’re concerned, he’s a winner,” Luntz said.
 “For the Trump voters, many of them will think the election was stolen.
 Others will still be loyal to him.”